Books

 BigGameCoverWhat are the politicians planning in a remote Alaskan hunting camp?
 Can Jane stop them before it’s too late?

 When research biologist Jane Marcus watches a speeding car sail off the highway and into a wheat field, she rushes to the scene to provide first aid to the driver.
 The man is seriously injured, but he uses his last moments of consciousness to beg Jane to relay a message to someone named Andy.
 To soothe the man, Jane promises to give Andy his message, even though the message makes no sense to her, and she has no idea how to find Andy.
 After the mysterious stranger dies two weeks later, Jane finds herself at the center of a plot so sinister that she doesn’t comprehend its scope until all the pieces of the puzzle finally fit into place.
-The driver’s cryptic message and other clues he left behind lead Jane to a remote hunting camp on the Alaska Peninsula where Jane finds powerful men with a diabolical plan that will affect the highest level of government.
+The driver’s cryptic message and other clues he left behind lead Jane to a remote hunting camp on the Alaska Peninsula, where Jane finds powerful men with a diabolical plan that will affect the highest level of government.
 Jane is out of her element in the Alaskan wilderness.
 She must not only escape a group of men who will not hesitate to kill her to protect their secret, but she must also navigate a hostile environment and wild animals to survive.
 Download your copy of Big Game.

 15 thoughts on “Books